namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

   profile is true
 ```

-During each ask ai , the runtime recalls relevant memory and prepends it to the prompt.
-After receiving a reply, the runtime records the interaction.
+During each ask ai , the engine recalls relevant memory and prepends it to the prompt.
+After receiving a reply, the engine records the interaction.
 Memory scopes by state.user.id if present; otherwise, it defaults to a common key.

 ### Try/Catch and Validation

-Flows may throw runtime errors or receive validation errors from record operations.
+Flows may throw engine errors or receive validation errors from record operations.
 Use try / catch to handle them:

 ```
 try: